-This workshop explores how universities achieve excellence in university business collaboration.
-The aim is to share knowledge and experiences and then highlight the practical steps you can take to improve your university collaboration with business.
+The aim or the long-running workshop is to share knowledge and experiences and then highlight the practical steps you can take to improve your organisational collaboration.

 The workshop has been devised to support university managers, leaders, administrators, professionals in the interface with industry, academics and researchers who are seeking improvements in their performance and impact.

 Participants will use a UBC institutional self-assessment and design a Personal Application Project (PAP) to embed their new knowledge and provide direct outcomes of their work and organisation.

 Underpinned by the UBC Ecosystem™ Framework, this workshop explores how universities achieve excellence in university-business collaboration.
 Drawing on the largest international study on UBC, you will learn how to identify and overcome the typical obstacles that stand in the way of collaboration.

 This will be supported by 52 good practice case studies including cases from the leading companies such as Siemens and Volskwagen, entrepreneurial universities such as University Twente, Simon Fraser University and MIT’s REAP programme will help to identify key issues.

 - A UBC Status Benchmark Report highlighting the key assets and challenges for your institution or region